pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey.md

 GET https://api.car.com/listing/?city_id=1&order_by=reco&page_no=2&page_size=10
 ```

-Here for recommendation we would be generating order of car in each request.
+Here for recommendation we would be generating order of cars during runtime with each request.

-# Achieving a 60ms response time
+# Achieving the 60ms response time

-## Frontend

-## Frontend
+## Optimize Frontend

 ### How Does Client-Side Rendering Work?